N-W-Turash/finder/README.md

 If you want to run the app in <b>production mode</b> then do the followings.

 * Run the first three commands from the above mentioned four commands.
-* Run the command which will build the app for production to the build   folder in the project root.
+* Run the command which will build the app for production to the build   folder in the project root
-    `npm run build`
+    #### `npm run build`

 * Install the serve package globally which provide static server facilities to serve the app in production mode.